1wunderkind/loopgpt-backend/RELIABILITY_IMPLEMENTATION.md

 ## 📋 Executive Summary

-This document describes the implementation of a robust reliability and error-handling layer for all LoopGPT MCP tools.
+This document describes the implementation of a robust reliability and error-handling layer for all LooptOS MCP tools.
 The implementation ensures:

 - ✅ **Timeout enforcement** on all external API calls
 - ✅ **Automatic retries** for idempotent operations